How to Set, Change, or Disable User Password in Linux

 Conclusion

-In this guide, you’ve learned how to change, remove, or disable a user’s passwords in Linux.
+You’ve learned how to change, remove, or disable a user’s password in Linux.
 Moreover, now you know how to check the status of a user’s password.
-The guidance given in this quick guide should work with any Linux distro.
+The guidance given here should work with any Linux distro.

 Bobby Borisov